7 Ways to Write More Engaging, Compelling Website Copy

 Every single line of copy on your website should help your visitors accomplish or learn something, and in this post, I’ll show you seven ways to write more engaging, compelling website copy.

-These tips and techniques aren’t specific to any one particular type of website, so whether you’re in ecommerce or run a nonprofit, there’s something here for everyone.
+These tips and techniques aren’t specific to any one particular type of website, so whether you’re in ecommerce or run a nonprofit, or whether you have a complex or basic website, there’s something here for everyone.

 1. Emphasize Benefits Over Features